This is a portability release that adds support for MacOS 10.

 way it firewalls off systems.

-The -a flag turns on session auditing, which syslogs every command from SMTP clients.
+2. The **-a** flag turns on session auditing, which syslogs

-The -ocheckhelo option tells Postoffice
+3. The **`-ocheckhelo`** option tells [Postoffice](class:caps)

 to refuse connections from clients to claim to be us

-when they say HELO or EHLO.
+when they say `HELO` or `EHLO`.

-Now it’s been updated so that it uses configure.sh instead of having to hand-edit configuration files whenever I to build it on platforms other than pell.
+=version 1.0.2= Now it’s been updated so that it uses configure.sh instead of having to hand-edit configuration files whenever I to build it on platforms other than pell.
 I also found and got rid of a horrible programming mistake where I was attempting to directly use scratch buffers when doing remote mailing (this had the nasty side-effect of occasionally misdelivering mail).
-It also bounces messages when they've sat in the queue too long, and I've got many manpages written for all of the cruft I'm busily welding to the superstructure.
+It also bounces messages when they’ve sat in the queue too long, and I’ve got many manpages written for all of the cruft I’m busily welding to the superstructure.

 Surprisingly, it still picks up and delivers mail.